Ajith Kumar: 2022-present

 In 2022, Ajith collaborated with Vinoth, again, for Valimai.
 It was written and directed by Vinoth.
-It released on 24 February to mixed reviews from both the critics and audience, alike.
+It released to mixed reviews from both the critics and audience, alike.
 The following year in 2023, they collaborated again for the bank heist thriller, Thunivu.
 It was produced by Boney Kapoor and it was the third collaboration of the team consisting of Ajith, Boney Kapoor, H. Vinoth, and Nirav Shah.
 Ghibran composed the music and background score for the film.

+His 2025 films are Vidaamuyarchi directed by Magizh Thirumeni and Good Bad Ugly directed by Adhik Ravichandran.

+Accolades

+In recognition of his contributions to the Indian film industry, Ajith Kumar was honoured with the Padma Bhushan, India’s third-highest civilian award, by the Government of India on 28 April 2025.

 Other works

 In the late 1990s, Ajith began his own film distribution company called Circuit 9000.
 In 1998, he announced that he would close the business and refrain from producing, distributing or directing films in the future.

 Ajith created the non-profit organisation "Mohini-Mani Foundation", named after his parents, in order to promote self-hygiene and civic consciousness and to help ease the problems of urban sprawl.

 In 2004, Ajith was signed as Nescafe's brand ambassador in Tamil Nadu.
-Later, he has limited his appearance to the silver screen by not appearing or promoting any commercials.
+He has since limited his appearance to the silver screen by not appearing in or promoting any commercials.

 Ajith is passionate about UAVs and drones.
-Recently he has been appointed as the test pilot and UAV system advisor by Madras Institute of Technology for Medical Express-2018 UAV Challenge.
+Recently he was appointed as the test pilot and UAV system advisor by Madras Institute of Technology for Medical Express-2018 UAV Challenge.

+In November 2023, Ajith started 'Venus Motorcycle Tours', a motorcycle touring agency.

 Racing career

-Ajith became a racing driver, competing in circuits around India in places such as Mumbai, Chennai and Delhi.
-He is one among very few Indians to race in the International arena and in Formula championships.
+Besides his acting career, Ajith is also an occasional racing driver, competing in circuits around India in places such as Mumbai, Chennai and Delhi.
+He is one among very few Indians to race in the International arena and in FIA championships.
 He has also been abroad for various races, including Germany and Malaysia.
 He drove in the 2003 Formula Asia BMW Championships.
 He raced in the 2010 Formula 2 Championship along with two other Indians, Armaan Ebrahim and Parthiva Sureshwaren.